emma-ola/hangman/README.md

 # hangman
-Repo For My Hangman game
+Repo For My Hangman Game
 Just a Basic implementation of the hangman game using python.